Do you want to learn how to run a competition on LinkedIn?

 Step 3: Add the Contest Prize Details

-After choosing your giveaway template, it will launch in RafflePress’s drag and drop giveaway builder.
-On this screen, you can enter your LinkedIn contest prize details like the prize image, description, and more.
+After choosing your giveaway template, it will launch in RafflePress’s drag-and-drop giveaway builder.
+You can enter your LinkedIn contest prize details on this screen, like the prize image, description, etc.

 First, click the pencil icon under the Giveaway Prize Details heading.

 This opens a panel on the right side of your screen, where you can enter your prize name and description.

 Under that section, you can also upload an image of your prize from your WordPress media library or computer by clicking the Select Image button.

 When you’re happy with your prize details, click the Done Editing button.

 If you have more than one prize, click the +Add Another Prize button to enter more details.

 You can set when your giveaway starts and ends on the left side of your screen and choose your preferred time zone under the Start and End Time heading.

 Remember to click the Save button in the top-right corner often to store your contest settings.